CZoephel/Flexibility-in-a-European-Energy-system/Modelling flexibility options investment and dispatch decisions/README.md

 - Data for dispatchable RES

-Please find further information on data input in the thesis and model code (see Data call).
+Please find further information on data input in the thesis and model code (see data call).